TosbackCgusBridge-Bot/CGUs-versions/Godaddy/Privacy Policy.md

 We use your information to contact you regarding functionality changes to our products, our Site and mobile applications, new GoDaddy services, and special offers we think you'll find valuable.
 If you would rather not receive this information, please see the "Updating Your Information" section below on how to change your preferences.

-If we collect information from you in connection with a co-branded offer, it will be clear at the point of collection who is collecting the information and whose privacy statement applies.
-In addition, it will also describe any choice options the individual has in regards to the use and/or sharing of PII by the participant and its co-branded partner, as well as how to exercise those options.
+If we collect information from you in connection with a co-branded offer (or joint promotion), it will be clear at the point of collection who is collecting the information and whose privacy statement applies.
+In addition, it will also describe any choice options the individual has in regards to the use and/or sharing of PII between us and the co-branded partner, as well as how to exercise those options.

 Certain services offered may allow you to import contacts by uploading a file or copying and pasting from a spreadsheet to add to your account (e.g., using Mad Mimi to send emails on your behalf).
 We will only use this information for your legitimate business purpose of importing the contacts as directed by you.
 When you provide us with personal information about your contacts we will only use this information for the specific reason for which it is provided.
 If you believe that one of your contacts has provided us with your personal information and you would like to request that it be removed from our database, please contact us at privacy@godaddy.com.

-B.  Cookies and Other Tracking Technologies
+B.  Cookies and Other Similar Technologies

 Our Site and mobile applications use cookies and/or other tracking technologies to identify you so you don't need to log in each time you visit our Site or mobile applications.
 The cookies are linked to your customer number, which is associated with the information in your account.
 You can control the use of cookies, at the individual browser level, but if you choose to disable cookies, it may limit your use of certain features or functions on our website or service.   **_For additional information, and to manage how we use cookies, web beacons and similar technologies on your devices, please click here._**

-Within our Site and mobile applications we and our partners, affiliates, and/or analytics or service providers use technologies such as cookies, beacons, tags and scripts to analyze trends, administer the Site and mobile applications, track users' movements around the Site and mobile applications, and to gather demographic information about our user base as a whole.
+Within our Site and mobile applications we and our partners, affiliates, and/or analytics or service providers use technologies such as cookies and similar tehnologies to analyze trends, administer the Site and mobile applications, track users' movements around the Site and mobile applications, and to gather demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies by these companies on an individual or aggregated basis.

 C.  Protocol Data